jakejhansen/minesweeper_solver/README.md

 The rewards are given by the conditions:
 * win: win the game
 * loss: loss the game
-* progress: clear an unknown field, thus making progression towards solving the board
+* progress: clear an unknown field, thus making progress towards solving the board
 * noprogress: clicks an already discovered field, takes and action but doesn't make progress
 * YOLO: clicks an unknown field where all the neighbors are unknown, i.e it has no information if the field is a bomb or not.
-This loss was needed because when the mine density is low, the agent can figure out that it can just click on random fiels and collect the progress reward, with little chance to actually hit a bomb.
+This loss was needed because when the mine density is low, the agent can figure out that it can just click on random fields and collect the progress reward, with little chance to actually hit a bomb.